 Sample 3-In a course that had group projects it was determined that the expectations from this course about PO3 (like: "to meet the specifications with consideration for the public health and safety, and the cultural, societal, and environmental considerations") were not realized as there were no discussions about these aspects while planning and execution of the project.
-Action taken- Project planning, monitoring and evaluation included in rubrics related to these aspects.
+Action taken-Project planning, monitoring and evaluation included in rubrics related to these aspects.

 POs Target Level Attainment Level Observations

-PO1: Sta tement as men tioned in Annexu re I
+PO1: Sta tement as men tioned in Annexur e I

 P01

 Action 1:

-Action N
+Action N :

-PO2:Stat ement as men tioned in Annexur e I
+PO2:Stat ement as ment tioned in Annexure e I

 PO2

-Action 1: Action 1:
+Action 1:

-Action N action N:
+Action N :